pedrosenav/pedrosenav/README.md

 ## Hey, I'm Pedro!
 - 👀 I’m interested in tech and design.
-- 🌱 I’m currently learning HTML, CSS and JavaScript.
+- 🌱 Currently learning HTML, CSS and JavaScript.
 - 💞️ I’m looking to collaborate on Front-End projects.

 ### Contact 🌐